rotki/rotki/README.md

 #### Gitcoin Grant

-You can also supports us via a [Gitcoin grant](https://gitcoin.co/grants/149/rotki) and receive kudos and other NFTs in the Gitcoin platform.
+You can also support us via a [Gitcoin grant](https://gitcoin.co/grants/149/rotki) and receive kudos and other NFTs in the Gitcoin platform.